NipunaRanasinghe/module-ballerinax-slack/docs/README.md

    └── settings.gradle
    ```

 > **Tip**: The template includes placeholders for various fields.
-To update them with your connector specific metadata, use the provided [Ballerina script](https://github.com/ballerina-platform/ballerina-library/blob/main/library-templates/generated-connector-template/scripts/replace_placeholders.bal).
+To update them with your connector-specific metadata, use the provided [Ballerina script](https://github.com/ballerina-platform/ballerina-library/blob/main/library-templates/generated-connector-template/scripts/replace_placeholders.bal).

-Detailed information on Ballerina connector structure can be found in the [Ballerina module contribution guide](https://github.com/ballerina-platform/ballerina-library/blob/main/docs/adding-a-new-ballerina-module.md#directory-structure).
+Detailed information on the Ballerina connector structure can be found in the [Ballerina module contribution guide](https://github.com/ballerina-platform/ballerina-library/blob/main/docs/adding-a-new-ballerina-module.md#directory-structure).

 ## Step 2: Preparing the OpenAPI Specification

 1. Find the OpenAPI specification for the API you want to create a connector for.
 This is usually available in the API documentation.
-   Example: For Twitter, you can get the latest API specification from [Twitter OpenAPI endpoint](https://api.twitter.com/2/openapi.json).
+   Example: For Twitter, you can get the latest API specification from the [Twitter OpenAPI endpoint](https://api.twitter.com/2/openapi.json).

 2. Save the file as `spec.yaml` (or `spec.json`) in the `docs/spec` directory of your project.